OpenTTD/OpenTTD/CONTRIBUTING.md

 For example, players are not prevented from starting vehicles without orders, but will receive a warning about vehicles having too few orders.
 This lack of limitation has led to players challenging themselves to create networks where all vehicles have no orders, increasing gameplay possibilities.

-### I do not agree with the goals of the offical branch, what can I do instead?
+### I do not agree with the goals of the official branch, what can I do instead?

 Fork!
 There is a rich history of experimental patches for OpenTTD.